-You are expected to attend and to contribute to the discussion in all classes, including the special topics presentations.
+You are expected to attend and to contribute to the discussion in all classes.
 Your class participation includes both discussions as well as thoughtful contributions to the case work that we will complete in class.
+The mark will be broken down into the first half (worth 10%) and second half (15%).